candybytesgmbh/taco/README.md

 ###### 3. Database [SearchFoodFragment]
 Access the local database [FoodDb] provided in the App assets to load "food" information.
-Display all food elements in a single column List view.
+Display all food elements in a single column list view.
 Use paging adapters, not load all search results at once into your list.
 Use "item_food.xml" layout as list item.